 Now a disclaimer.
 I did come to Vienna at the end of a long trip, having already been blown away by Prague, Budapest, Bratislava and Lviv and walked around even more cities and towns in a short period.
 So maybe I was suffering from city fatigue – they all start to seem the same after a while; fountains, statues, bridges, river, shops, restaurants, token cathedral or impressive town hall… I was also suffering from the remains of a stomach bug I picked up on my last night in Budapest.
 And it was around 40 degrees centigrade, so all in all it was probably the worst possible time to visit.
 So perhaps I really didn’t see the right side of this city.
 But I have to say that of all the places I’ve visited, this one has disappointed me the most.

-I’ve actually always wanted to visit Vienna.
-I imagined it as something like this, by day:
+I’ve actually always wanted to visit Vienna, and had imagined it as this incredibly grand and beautiful city.

 Instead it was a bit more like this: